huggingface/dataset-viewer/services/worker/README.md

 ##### int

-As bin edges for integer values also must be integers, bin size is counted as `np.ceil((max_value - min_value + 1) / DESCRIPTIVE_STATISTICS_HISTOGRAM_NUM_BINS)`.
-Rounding up means that there might be smaller number of bins in response then provided `DESCRIPTIVE_STATISTICS_HISTOGRAM_NUM_BINS`.
+As bin edges for integer values also must be integers, bin size is counted as `np.ceil((max_value - min_value + 1) / NUM_BINS)`.
+Currently `NUM_BINS` is 10.
+Rounding up means that there might be smaller number of bins in response then `NUM_BINS`.
 The last bin's size might be smaller than that of the others if the feature's range is not divisible by the rounded bin size.

 <details><summary>examples: </summary>
 <p>